pachyderm/docs/content/latest/how-tos/developer-workflow/_index.md

 ## Data Workflow

-Adding data to Pachyderm is the first step towards building data-driven pipelines.
-There are multiple ways to add data to a Pachyderm repository:
+Adding data to MLDM is the first step towards building data-driven pipelines.
+There are multiple ways to add data to a MLDM repository:

 * By using the `pachctl put file` command
 * By using a special type of pipeline, such as a [spout](../../concepts/pipeline-concepts/pipeline/spout/) or [cron](../../concepts/pipeline-concepts/pipeline/cron/)